NeuraiProject/neurai-rpc/neurai_methods.md

 ## sendfromaddress
 &nbsp;<br/>  sendfromaddress "from_address" "to_address" amount ( "comment" "comment_to" subtractfeefromamount replaceable conf_target "estimate_mode")

 Send an amount from a specific address to a given address.
-All rvn change will get sent back to the from_address
+All xna change will get sent back to the from_address

 Arguments:
 1. "from_address"       (string, required) The raven address to send from.
 2. "to_address"            (string, required) The raven address to send to.
-3. "amount"             (numeric or string, required) The amount in RVN to send. eg 0.1
+3. "amount"             (numeric or string, required) The amount in XNA to send. eg 0.1
 4. "comment"            (string, optional) A comment used to store what the transaction is for.
                              This is not part of the transaction, just kept in your wallet.
 5. "comment_to"         (string, optional) A comment to store the name of the person or organization